reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 ##### Events API Event

-The following is an example of an Event API successful admin login event instance with the event type `app.admin.sso.login.success`:
+The following is an example of a successful admin login event instance in the Event API with the event type `app.admin.sso.login.success`:

 ```json
 {